 - A Declaration of Finances form - Proof of income in the form of pay stubs, letters of employment, bank statements, and/or affidavits of support.
-All documents should be dated no later than three months prior to the time of application. - Submit a \$400.00 enrollment deposit to Post University (non-refundable after May 1st) - A copy of the applicant's passport information page with photo. - An official high school/college(s) transcript in native language.
+All documents should be dated no later than six months prior to the time of application. - Submit a \$400.00 enrollment deposit to Post University (refundable if the student Visa application is denied) - A copy of the applicant's passport information page with photo. - An official high school/college(s) transcript in native language.

-Financial documents and information are not required in order to receive an admissions decision.

-Please send the completed application and all other required materials to: Post University Main Campus Admissions Office P.O.
-Box 2540 800 Country Club Road Waterbury, CT 06723 Telephone: 203.596.4603 or 800.582.8250 Fax: 203.841.1118 Email: admissions@post.edu
+Please send the completed application and all other required materials to:

+Main Campus Admissions Office P.O.
+Box 2540 800 Country Club Road Waterbury, CT 06723

+Email: PostInternational@Post.edu

-F-1 Visa Requirements
+F-1 Visa Process

 Upon admittance and certification of financial support, Post University will issue a Form I-20/Certificate of Eligibility, which the international student needs in order to apply for a United States F-1 student visa.
 Post University is enrolled in the DHS Student and Exchange Visitor Information System (SEVIS) for electronic tracking of international students.

 Please note that applicants must pay the SEVIS I-901 fee and the DS-160 visa insurance fee to DHS prior to applying for a visa.
 The process of applying for and receiving an F-1 visa varies from country to country and may take as long as three months.